microsoft/qsharp/generated_docs/Microsoft.Quantum.Intrinsic/RFrac.md

 Namespace: [Microsoft.Quantum.Intrinsic](xref:Microsoft.Quantum.Intrinsic)

-Applies a rotation about the given Pauli axis by an angle specified as a dyadic fraction.

-WARNING:
-This operation uses the **opposite** sign convention from Microsoft.Quantum.Intrinsic.R.
 ```qsharp
 operation RFrac(pauli : Pauli, numerator : Int, power : Int, qubit : Qubit) : Unit is Adj + Ctl
 ```